tauqeerrumaney/RSE_2/README.md

 make
 ```

 This command will initiate the workflow and handle all necessary steps automatically.
+The first execution of the workflow will take some time, as all environments have to be created by conda.
+Subsequent runs will be substantially faster.
 Upon the first run, a configuration file (`config/config.yaml`) will be created if it does not already exist.

 Alternatively, you can copy the configuration file from the template and run the workflow manually: